gargkshitiz/ValetParkingApp/README.md

 4. Parking spots come in three sizes, small, med, large
 5. Thee types of vehicles, small, med, large can be parked
 	i.
 Small vehicle can be parked in a small, medium, and large spot
 	ii.
-Medium vehicle can be parked in a medium or large spot. iii.
+Medium vehicle can be parked in a medium or large spot
+	iii.
 Large vehicle can be parked only in a large spot

 Design and assumptions